Klipper Config shared_heater Deprecated

 It took me a bit of trial and error to figure out what options were needed and in what sections.
 Maybe it’s just me, but I found the Klipper documentation to be a little confusing… perhaps it was because I had a solid mental image of how the shared_heater works and the new method approaches the problem from a different angle.

 In this new approach, only one “real” [extruder] needs to be defined (including all the heater, sensor, pressure advance, etc. definitions).
 The other extruders are defined in an [extruder_stepper] section and then those are either synchronized (or not synchronized to) to the “real” extruder.
 Hopefully this makes more sense in a minute.
-My extruder #1 configuration is shown below.
+My direct-drive extruder configuration is shown below.

 [extruder]